StephenGenusa/PDF-Watermark-Remove/README.md

 # Remove PDF Watermarks from Public Domain Books #

 This removes the info page and google watermarks from every page.
 Starting parameter is a path name, enclosed in quotes if there are any spaces.
-All PDFs will in that path and subpaths will be processed.
-This will create a filename_clean.pdf for each PDF that has either the info page removed and/or watermarks removed.
+All PDFs in that path, and any subpaths, will be processed.
+This will create a [filename]_clean.pdf for each PDF that has either the info page removed and/or watermarks removed.

 ## Example Program Usage ##